biru-dash/Wendy-hackathon/docs/hackathon_agenda.md

 # Authenticate with Google Cloud
 # This will open a browser window - use your Wendy's email to sign in
 gcloud auth application-default login

-# (Optional) Set Google Cloud project for gcloud commands
-# Note: This is optional - your .env file will set the project for the agents
-# If you get a password prompt, you can skip this step
-# gcloud config set project cdp-tst-5fba

-# Configure environment variables
-Copy-Item .env.example .env
-# Edit .env file with your GCP project details (project ID, project number, dataset name)

 # Launch ADK Web Server
 adk web src